For ESOP suitability purposes, we look at three measures of revenue:

 We like to say that the three rules of ESOP planning are cash flow, cash flow, and cash flow.
 You have to be able to fund the plan to pay for the ESOP transaction and the ESOPs benefits.
 If it’s a leveraged ESOP, the cash flowing through the ESOP must support the debt service.
 Free cash flow is the cash available to fund the plan after all of the company’s required capital investment and bonuses.
 It’s like buying a house – how much mortgage can you afford?

-Here is the Free Cash Flow Calculation
+Free Cash Flow Calculation

 (-) Principal & Interest on Existing Debt